Jada Rowland: Career

-Aldrich's credits include appearances on Broadway and television daytime soap operas.
+Rowland's credits include appearances on Broadway and television daytime soap operas.
 She portrayed Dr. Susan Stewart on As the World Turns and was the second actress to portray Carolee Simpson Aldrich, R. N. on The Doctors.
 She began appearing as Carolee on September 7, 1976 and was a member of the cast until the final episode on December 31, 1982.
 She later appeared on the prime-time serial The Hamptons.
 Rowland was invited to audition for the Dustin Hoffman film Tootsie, since that feature film incorporated a fictional soap opera, Southwest General, but declined.

 In her signature role, Rowland portrayed Amy Ames Britton Kincaid on The Secret Storm for most of its 20-year run.
 This character grew up in real time instead of the common soap-opera "rapid aging", where a young actor is replaced by an older one to age the character more quickly.

 Published children's books she has illustrated include Bringing the Farmhouse Home (by Gloria Whelan, Simon & Schuster Books for Young Readers, 1992); Miss Tizzy (by Libba Moore Gray, Simon & Schuster Books for Young Readers, 1993); The Statue of Liberty (by Lucille Recht Penner, Random House, 1995); and Raising the Roof (by Ronald Kidd, Habitat for Humanity International, 1995).